mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Finally, to finish `pExpr` we need to define the `operatorTable`.
 We can see from the type that it is a nested list.
-Every inner list is a list of operators we want to support, they all have equal precedence.
-The outer list is ordered in descending precedence, so the higher we place a group of operators in it, the tighter they bind:
+Every inner list is a list of operators we want to support; they all have equal precedence.
+The outer list is ordered by descending precedence, so the higher we place a group of operators in it, the tighter they bind:

 ```haskell